bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

     \tag{13}

-First, we use our "reparameterization trick" by just sampling from our standard normal distribution instead of our prior :math:`z`.
+Going line by line: first, we use our "reparameterization trick" by just sampling from our standard normal distribution instead of our prior :math:`z`.
 Next, let's approximate the outer expectation by taking our N observations of the :math:`X` values and averaging them.
-This is what we implicitly do in most learning algorithms when we assume iid.
+This is what we implicitly do in most learning algorithms when we assume i.i.d.
 Finally, we'll simplify the inner expectation by just using a single sample paired with each observation :math:`x_i`.
 This requires a bit more explanation.

+We want to simplify the inner expectation :math:`E_{\epsilon \sim
-Each time we train back-propagate a :math:`x_i` through the network, we much explicitly sample a *new* value of :math:`\epsilon` from our standard normal distribution.
-If we're training over many epochs (large loop over all :math:`x_i` values), we'll eventually be approximating the :math:`E_{\epsilon \sim \mathcal{N}(0,I)}` over these epochs.
+\mathcal{N}(0, I)}[]`.
+To compute this, each time we evaluate the network, we must explicitly sample a *new* value of :math:`\epsilon` from our standard normal distribution.
+That means we can just pair each observation :math:`x_i` with a bunch of samples from :math:`\mathcal{N}(0, I)` to make a "full input".

+However, instead of doing that explicitly, let's just pair each :math:`x_i` with a single sample from :math:`\mathcal{N}(0, I)`.
+If we're training over many epochs (large loop over all :math:`x_i` values), it's as if pairing each observation with a bunch of new values sampled from :math:`\mathcal{N}(0, I)`.
-Using stochastic gradient descent, we can iterate in a different order or mini-batches and we should still converge to the same expectation.
-This just simplifies life for us a bit.
+According to stochastic gradient descent, these two methods will converge to the same value and it simplifies life for us a bit.

 As a final note, we can simplify the last line in Equation 13 can simplify to something like: